charmockridge/FootageTool/README.md

 Follow steps below for installation:
 * Run the following commands in command prompt (excluding the arrows and text after arrows):
     ```console
-    pip3 install moviepy     <--- Needed for all versions
+    pip3 install moviepy --upgrade     <--- Needed for all versions
     pip3 install beautifulsoup4     <--- Needed for version 1.0.1 +
     pip3 install lxml     <--- Needed for version 1.0.1 +
     pip3 install requests     <--- Needed for version 1.0.1 +